centreon/centreon-documentation/versioned_docs/version-22.04/reporting/installation.md

 > purchase one and retrieve the necessary repositories, contact
 > [Centreon](mailto:sales@centreon.com).

-Four major steps to installing Centreon MBI:
+There are four major steps to installing Centreon MBI:

 - Check the system prerequisites.
 - Install the Centreon MBI interface in the Centreon application (Centreon MBI Server).
 - Install the reporting server (Centreon MBI Reporting Server).
-- Configure Extract, Transform, Load (ETL) in the Centreon MBI.
+- Configure Extract, Transform, Load (ETL) in Centreon MBI.

 ## Architecture

-This chapter describes the Centreon MBI architecture and provides an overview of how the extension is integrated into Centreon monitoring software.
+This chapter describes the Centreon MBI architecture and provides an overview of how the extension is integrated into the Centreon monitoring software.

 The information is addressed to administrators who will be installing or